 College of the Sequoias has a long standing tradition of providing degree and certificate programs to prepare students with the skills and competencies which lead to gainful employment.
-This program is an extension of that tradition by proactively engaging the aviation industry to provide a solution to the demand for civilian helicopter pilots.
+The Aeronautics program is an extension of that tradition by proactively engaging the aviation industry to provide a solution to the demand for civilian helicopter pilots.
 The Vietnam era pilots trained by the US Army during the late 60's and early 70's are aging and retiring faster than can be replaced by the current military.
 As a result, the aviation industry must rely on civilian flight training schools to meet this demand.
 Most flight training is done by private civilian flight schools that vary in quality and services for students.
-The college has consistently demonstrated that a college education and career preparation are not mutually exclusive.
+The College of the Sequoias has consistently demonstrated that a college education and career preparation are not mutually exclusive.
 This program combines both elements to make graduates employable.

 Quality Comprehensive Training Program

 Because our program was designed to make our graduates employable, our courses are packaged to provide all the training necessary to become a successful helicopter pilot.
-Most professional helicopter pilots start their careers as flight instructors (Flight instructors then build their flight experience until they are qualified to apply for other pilot positions).
+Most professional helicopter pilots start their careers as flight instructors who then build their flight experience until they are qualified to apply for other pilot positions.
 Unless a pilot is qualified to instruct, he or she will not build the necessary flight experience to achieve his or her goal.
 Our degree program integrates all training necessary to become an employable flight instructor.

 All training is conducted in the Robinson R-22 helicopter (If you can fly a Robinson, you can fly anything).
 We also add valuable R-44 helicopter time so our students can learn to fly bigger helicopters and increase their marketability as flight instructors.
 The ability to instruct in the R-44 is highly desirable and almost necessary for prospective flight instructors.
 Plus, the R-44 is a lot of fun, it handles like heavier turbine Bell helicopters (without the $1000/hour price tag)!

 Graduates will earn all FAA certificates and ratings up to and including Certified Flight Instructor - Instrument.
 This includes commercial certificate with instrument ratings.
 Our program includes a valuable mountain training course, integrated with the commercial training program.
-Why take a separate course, when it's integrated seemlessly with our training system?
+Why take a separate course, when it's integrated seamlessly with our training system?

 Accelerated Flight Training Program